Maronite Church: Independent Lebanon

-Cardinal Sfeir's personal commitment accelerated liturgical reforms in the 1980s and 1990s.
+Patriarch Sfeir's personal commitment accelerated liturgical reforms in the 1980s and 1990s.
 In 1992 he published a new Maronite Missal.
 This represents an attempt to return to the original form of the Antiochene Liturgy, removing the liturgical Latinization of past centuries.
 There are six Anaphoras.

+Between 2003 and 2006 the largest Maronite synod since the Lebanese Council of 1736 took place.
+One of the most important outcomes was the decision to strengthen relations between local, Lebanese institutions and the Maronite institutions and communities abroad.
 Patriarch Sfeir stated that Sacrosanctum concilium and the Roman liturgical changes following Vatican II apply to the Maronite Church.
 Sancrosanctum Concilium says, "Among these principles and norms there are some which can and should be applied both to the Roman rite and also to all the other rites.
 The practical norms which follow, however, should be taken as applying only to the Roman rite, except for those which, in the very nature of things, affect other rites as well."
+There has also been a revival of the eremitic tradition of the Maronite Church which also resulted in a repopulation of the Qadisha valley by Maronites and other Christians.

 Organization

 Patriarchate of Antioch

 The head of the Maronite Church is the Patriarch of Antioch and the Whole Levant, who is elected by the Maronite bishops and resides in Bkerké, close to Jounieh, north of Beirut.
 He resides in the northern town of Dimane during the summer.

 There are four other claimants to the Patriarchal succession of Antioch: